madmath03/pmadarktheme/README.md

 * Go to your themes directory:
 `cd /usr/share/phpmyadmin/themes`

-* Clone the repository: `sudo git clone https://git@github.com/madmath03/pmadarktheme.git pma8165`
+* Clone the repository: `sudo git clone https://git@github.com/madmath03/pmadarktheme.git pmadarktheme`

-* Go to your phpMyAdmin page and select the *pma8165* theme
+* Go to your phpMyAdmin page and select the *pmadarktheme* theme

 ## Screenshots